Admission & registration

 The admissions interview

 The interview focuses on your academic plans and how you intend to accomplish these through an education at UCM.
-The interview is conducted by two UCM staff members in English and lasts approximately 30-45 minutes.
+The interview is conducted by one or two UCM staff members in English and lasts approximately 30-45 minutes.
 In exceptional cases, it might be possible to have an interview by Skype.

 After the interview